primefaces/primeng/apps/showcase/public/llms/components/autocomplete.md

 ## Advanced

-Advanced chips mode combines optionLabel , optionValue functions with custom templates for a rich user experience.
-This example demonstrates product selection with images, custom chip templates, and flexible data handling.
+This example demonstrates an advanced use case with templating, object handling, dropdown, and multiple mode.

 ```html
 <p-autocomplete